lesley88/garejeky/_posts/2021-10-15-how-to-prepare-egusi-soup.md

 6. Add your meat, fish, crayfish, Salt, bitter leaves and cover for 10 minutes.
 7. Add your seasoning cube, stir well and leave to boil for 5 to 7 minutes.

-Your egusi soup is ready!
+**Your egusi soup is ready!**

+## Serving.

 Serve and enjoy with eba, nshima, ugali, semo, amala etc.

-You can also mix your egusi soup with [ogbono soup](/how-to-prepare-ogbono-soup/) before eating.
+You can also serve and mix egusi soup with [ogbono soup](/how-to-prepare-ogbono-soup/) before eating.

+**Note**

+ Do not mix the entire pot with Ogbono soup.
+Only mix one serve.

  Give both a try and see which you prefer.

 How to wash bitter leaves.